MIKHIL-M/git_lesson/collaboration/README.md

 # Collaboration

-files and folder used for collaboration
+files and folder used for collaboration.